dmtaylor/costanza/README.md

 The following behaviors are present in listen mode:
 - If Costanza is @-ed, it will respond with a random quote from a slightly curated list of George Costanza quotes
 - If a user posts between 12:30 AM & 6:00 AM & their user ID is included in `INSOMNIAC_IDS` or they have a role listed in `INSOMNIAC_ROLES`, they get a gentle reminder to sleep
+- A welcome message is sent when a user joins the guild.

+Costanza has these slash commands:
+- `/chelp`: sends brief usage details.
-- If a message is prefixed with `!roll`, the text following is parsed as a d-notation roll and evaluated.
+- `/roll {roll value}`: argument text is parsed as a d-notation roll and evaluated.
-- If a message is prefixed with `!srroll`, the text following is parsed and evaluated as d-notation, and the resulting value is run as a Shadowrun roll.
+- `/srroll {roll value}`: argument text is parsed & evaluated as d-notation, and the resulting value is run as a Shadowrun roll.
-- If a message is prefixed with `!wodroll`, the text following is parsed and evaluated as d-notation, and the resulting value is run as a World of Darkness roll.
-    - The roll can be modified with the strings `8again`, `9again`, and `chance`.
-Rolls of < 1 dice are ran as chance rolls
+- `/wodroll {roll value} [chance] [9again] [8again]`: argument text is parsed and evaluated as d-notation, and the resulting value is run as a World of Darkness roll.
+Optional arguments indicate if the roll is a chance die, has 8-again, or 9-again.
+Rolls of < 1 dice are ran as chance rolls.
-- If a message is prefixed with `!dhtest`, the text following is parsed and evaluated as d-notation, and the resulting value is run as a Dark Heresy/Fantasy
+- `/dhtest {roll value}`: argument text is parsed and evaluated as d-notation, and the resulting value is run as a Dark Heresy/Fantasy Flight Warhammer 40k
-Flight Warhammer 40k RPG skill test (i.e. over or under 1d100)
+RPG skill test (i.e. over or under 1d100)
-- If a message is prefixed with `!chelp`, brief usage details are sent.
+- `/weather [location]`: gets current weather conditions for given location, or defaults from config file.
+Uses [wttr.in](https://wttr.in/) for weather data.

 ## Environment Variables